Calf Augmentation in west Los Angeles, CA

 Calf implants are made from different types of biocompatible silicone rubber.
 FDA-approved calf implants are made of soft semi-solid silicone rubber.
 These implants are very durable, form stable, and cannot rupture or leak, thus making them permanent.
 In this form, they can easily be removed if ever needed.
 Through detailed measurements, Dr. Stanton will help you choose the appropriate size and shape implant that will be most effective in meeting your goals while also respecting anatomic limitations and safety considerations.
 Although many stock size implants exist, custom size and shape implants can be designed when necessary and reasonable.
 Custom implants do add to the cost and also require approximately 3 weeks to manufacture.

-Recovery After Your Procedure
+Recovery After Calf augmentation

 The bulk of your recovery will happen at home.
 We’ll provide detailed recovery instructions and are available to answer questions and concerns throughout the recovery process.
+Most patients miss one to two weeks from work and are back to full activity within two months.

 - Bruising and swelling are common, especially in the first week or so.
 Whether lying face-up or face-down, keeping your legs elevated on a pillow or two is crucial, as is icing.
 Do not sit with your knees bent 90-degrees while your legs dangle down for more than 20 -30 minutes for the first two weeks.
 Keep them elevated on a stool at least while seated.
 Bruising resolves relatively quickly over 3 weeks and is usually minor.
 Swelling, like with any other surgery, resolves quickly over the first month but then the last 20% takes another 6 – 9+ months to fully resolve.

-- Over the counter and prescription pain medications are recommended to ease discomfort after surgery.
+- Over-the-counter and prescription pain medications are recommended to ease discomfort after surgery.

 - Because your calves will feel extremely tight, you may need help getting around the first day or so.
 Crutches or a walker are not necessary but have been utilized by some patients over the first week after surgery.
 Be sure to arrange for a responsible adult to drive you home after surgery and help you during the first 12 – 24 hours after surgery.
 Gentle walking is recommended for blood flow and made easier with a short broad heel (~ 2 inch) but climbing stairs should be avoided if at all possible until authorized.

 - Do not smoke during recovery.
-Smoking can decrease blood flow and increase complications after any type of s
+Smoking can decrease blood flow and increase complications

 Calf Implants for Women vs. Men

 Calf augmentation is performed on both women and men in Beverly Hills, CA. Dr. Stanton is famous for his buttocks augmentation results and has extensive experience using implants in the butt, breast, biceps, and calves to enhance body shape and proportions.
+Again, calf augmentation is also used to correct lower leg defects from injury, disease, and congenital disorders.

 While calf enhancement is popular with both men and women, the reasons for choosing the procedure often vary between the two sexes.